'Coco' Filmmakers Explore The 'Connection To Loved Ones Past'

 UNKRICH: They don't need safety items.
 You know, if somebody falls off the top of a building, it's more of an inconvenience than anything.

-And that did a lot for our main character Miguel to be able to reflect on, well, what is my part in this legacy of family and what am I going to be remembered for and really what's important in these relationships that I'm building throughout my life.
-And, you know, it's lovely because it was wonderful to explore in this this story.
-And it was also linked so closely to the actual beliefs and the actual traditions associated with Dia de los Muertos.
+And that did a lot for our main character Miguel to be able to reflect on, well, what is my part in this legacy of family?
+And what am I going to be remembered for?
+And, really, what's important in these relationships that I'm building throughout my life?
+And, you know, it's lovely because it was wonderful to explore in this story.
+And it was also linked so closely to the actual beliefs and the actual traditions associated with Dia de Muertos.

 GROSS: So I want to mention here that there's a lot of really funny things in the film.
-Like in the world of the dead, where the dead are remembered and are therefore kept alive, but they're still in the Land of the Dead, there's these checkpoints.
-So that on the Day of the Dead, when they're brought back by the living to the world of the living, they go through this kind of, you know, guard gate or checkpoint.
-And if they're having trouble going through, there's the department of family reunions that they can (laughter) go to for help.
+Like, in the World of the Dead, where the dead are remembered and are therefore kept alive, but they're still in the Land of the Dead, there's these checkpoints - so that on the Day of the Dead, when they're brought back by the living to the world of the living, they go through this kind of, you know, guard gate or checkpoint.
+And if they're having trouble going through, there's the department of family reunions they can (laughter) go to for help.
 So do you want to talk about coming up with all of these kind of humorous touches in depicting this transitional place?

 We wanted to lean into this idea of family reunion, the thought that the Land of the Dead is almost the more lively place of these two worlds that we explore because this is the one night a year where people get to reunite with their families and all of the pitfalls and joys and, you know, left turns that that entails.